-If a Registered Shareholder does not cast its vote by proxy or in any other permitted fashion, no votes will be cast on its behalf on any of the items of business at the Meeting.
-If a Beneficial Shareholder does not instruct its Intermediary on how to vote on any of the items of business at the Meeting, the Intermediary has discretionary authority to vote the Beneficial Shareholder's shares on Proposal No. 4, but the Intermediary does not have discretionary authority to vote the Beneficial Shareholder's shares on Proposal Nos.
-1, 2 or 3 or any unusual item, so a "broker non-vote" will be recorded with respect to such item.
+If a registered Shareholder does not cast its vote by proxy or in any other permitted fashion, no votes will be cast on its behalf on any of the items of business at the Annual Meeting.
+If a beneficial Shareholder does not instruct its Intermediary on how to vote on any of the items of business at the Annual Meeting, the Intermediary has discretionary authority to vote the beneficial Shareholder's shares on Proposal No. 5, but the Intermediary does not have discretionary authority to vote the beneficial Shareholder's shares on Proposal Nos.
+1, 2, 3 or 4 or any non-routine item, so a "broker non-vote" will be recorded with respect to such proposals.
 Broker non-votes will not be treated as votes cast on any such matter and will not be counted as having been voted in respect of any such matter.
-Common Shares represented by such broker "non-votes" will, however, be counted in determining whether there is a quorum for the Meeting.
-Thus, broker non-votes will not affect the outcome of any matter being voted on at the Meeting, assuming that a quorum is obtained.
-Because Proposal No. 4 is a "routine" matter, an Intermediary or other nominee will be permitted to exercise its discretion on this proposal, which means there will be no broker non-votes on this matter.
+Common Shares represented by such broker "non-votes" will, however, be counted in determining whether there is a quorum for the Annual Meeting.
+Thus, broker non-votes will not affect the outcome of any matter being voted on at the Annual Meeting, assuming that a quorum is obtained.
+Because Proposal No. 5 is a "routine" matter, an Intermediary will be permitted to exercise its discretion on this proposal, which means there will be no broker non-votes on this matter.
 If you have further questions on this issue, please contact your Intermediary or us (as provided below).